Chicharon Bulaklak is a very popular beer-match usually served during celebrations, so it’s a great “pulutan”, or tapas snack if you will.

 - Pour in water about 2 inches above the pork.

-- Add the bay leaf, peppercorns, and 1 to 2 tbsp of salt.
+- Add the bay leaf, peppercorns, garlic, and 1 to 2 tbsp of salt.

 - The boiling time for the ruffled fat to make your chicharon bulaklak should be around 45 minutes or until tender.